 Although he did make a few friends—and could be remarkably open with children or simple soldiers and servants—Napoleon continued throughout his life to distance himself from those around him with a prickly defensive arrogance.

 The sense of being on his own against the world spurred him to show that he could outsmart others.
 While working hard to excel in his career as an artillery officer, he read voraciously and even tried his hand (not very successfully) at writing philosophical and political essays—and even novels.
 When, in 1797, he was elected to the French Institute, he liked to impress its members with learned discourse on every subject from music to science.
-Later, at Erfurt in 1808, he would take time off negotiations with the Tsar of Russia to dazzle Goethe with his knowledge.
+Later, at Erfurt in 1808, he would take time off negotiations with the Czar of Russia to dazzle Goethe with his knowledge.

 Chasing dirty lucre